opentelekomcloud-docs/object-storage-service/umn/source/faqs/buckets_and_objects/index.rst

 -  :ref:`Can I Modify the Region of a Bucket? <obs_faq_0133>`
 -  :ref:`How Do I Obtain the Access Path to an Object? <obs_faq_0031>`
 -  :ref:`Why Can't I Find Certain Objects in a Bucket When I Searched for Them? <obs_faq_0136>`
+-  :ref:`Lifecyle Policy as Best Practice to Delete Objects and to Deal with Versioning <obs_faq_0199>`

 .. toctree::
    :maxdepth: 1